bsmith89/make-bml/make-lesson.md

 >
 > Is anything different now that you're using the pattern rule?
 >
-> If everything still works, commit your changes to _git_.
+> If everything still works, commit your changes to _Git_.

 > #### Practice ####
 >